cerebrl/forgerock-am-script-manager/README.md

 It does add a layer of complexity to authoring JavaScript, but if you're used to type-safe languages, TypeScript may feel more familiar to you.
 If types is an entirely foreign concept to you, there will be a learning curve, be warned.

 There are two types of, well, types in this project.
-There are the local types that you write in your source code and there are global types that are found in the `globals.d.ts` file at the root of the project.
+There are the local types that you write in your source code and there are global types that are found in the `src/globals.d.ts` file.

 #### Static Code Analysis